ccnmtl/djangowind/README.markdown

 (you will of course need django's built in auth, sessions, and sites apps installed.
 That's done for you on a default install but if you've changed things, you might need to re-enable those and do a syncdb.
-The current version of djangowind works with Django 1.0+ (though it hasn't recently been tested on anything older than Django 1.4))
+The current version of djangowind works with Django 1.4+)

 In your django app, you'll need to do a few things to enable it.